TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 45/Psalms 45.11.md

 ---

-So will the king desire thy beauty; For he is thy lord; And reverence thou him.
+So the king will desire your beauty, honor him, for he is your lord.